CongHieuTruong/CS50-Harvard-University/README.md

 # CS50 JavaScript Python in Harvard University.

-These are my projects during my study at Harvard, after I did them and I share them with the community, you can refer to my project. this is an integrated project based on react drag and drop, written in javascript.
+These are my projects during my study at Harvard, after I did them and I share them with the community, you can refer to my project.

 In project 3 Mail, I have integrated Websocket for Python and Animation Front End for project 4 Social Network.